vexx32/PSWordCloud/docs/New-WordCloud.md

 ### -FocusWord

-Gets or sets the focus word string to be used in the word cloud.
+Determines the focus word string to be used in the word cloud.
 This string will typically appear in the centre of the cloud, larger than all the other words.

 ```yaml
 Type: String